amiwyn/Doug/README.md

 **/gamblechallenge**

 Gamble with a friend!
-Play a specified amount of rupees with a friend.
+Play a specified amount of rupees with someone.
 Only one can win!

 Usage : `/gamblechallenge @user amount`, `/gamblechallenge accept` or `/gamblechallenge decline`